How I Finally Let Go Of My Ex – The Last Step

 When we are no longer able to change a situation – we are challenged to change ourselves. – Viktor E. Frankl

 Many years ago, I was on the road to meet a friend who lived in a town quite far away.
-This happened approximately a year and a half after my life-changing break-up.
+This happened approximately a year and a half after my life-changing breakup.

-I was OK back then.
-I was essentially over my Ex.
-I had accepted the fact that it was over and I knew we wouldn’t get back together again.
+I had accepted the fact that it was over and I knew we wouldn't get back together again.
 I was already in another relationship, and yes she came to my mind now and then, but I was able to handle it.

 Again, I was OK.